-Every time you get behind the wheel of a car you should assess your distraction levels.
-If your mind is still focused on problems at work, you're already cognitively distracted.
+Every time you get behind the wheel of a car, you need to assess your distraction level.
+If your mind is focused on problems at work, you're already cognitively distracted.
 If you're driving in heavy rain, you're visually distracted.
 In a perfect world, you would always focus 100 percent on driving, but unruly kids, bad weather, and important phone calls— even the driver in the car next to you— can distract you from the road.
-Be smart about your driving and keep your distractions to a minimum.
+Be smart about your driving and minimize distractions.

 Hands-free Bluetooth® enabled devices, like headsets and built-in car kits, can help you keep your eyes on the road and your hands on the wheel, keeping you manually and visually focused.
 For a look at the many different types of new hands-free devices and technologies available, see Bluetooth Enabled Devices to Help You Drive Smarter and Safer.